k-barber/ccmb-doc/content/Adventure Log/146 - The Brides Reception (pt. 1) - 2023-04-17.md

 Will do in point form
 Schwarzmann and Ebsen start trading informaiton

-Ebsen is handing over info on monsters in exchange for [[tunris]] culture trends and societirs Philip Khalstead by Rian Wyrmwood on some srt of deal
+Ebsen is handing over info on monsters in exchange for [[Tunris Valley|Tunran]] culture trends and societirs Philip Khalstead by Rian Wyrmwood on some srt of deal

 Caylbaids girl and phillip kalstead have a hushed discussion that seems to be hushed